Cavotec

-Cavotec is a global engineering group, headquartered in Lugano, Switzerland, specializing in innovative and sustainable products for maritime and industrial application.
+Cavotec is a global engineering group, headquartered in Stockholm, Sweden, specializing in innovative and sustainable products for maritime and industrial applications.
 It is listed on the Nasdaq OMX in Stockholm, Sweden.

 The company designs and manufactures automation and electrification technologies that help industries improve safety, efficiency, and environmental performance.

 Cavotec has two business divisions, Ports & Maritime and Industry, and Services supporting the two.

 Cavotec listed on the NASDAQ OMX Stockholm stock exchange on October 19, 2011.
 David Pagels was appointed Cavotec CEO in April 2022.

 Ports and maritime

 Ports & Maritime is active in the ports, maritime, and oil and gas segments.
 It delivers systems for the electrification and automation of equipment such as harbour cranes and ships.
-Products include motorised cable reels, shore power connections systems, automated mooring, and radio remote controls.
+Products include motorised cable reels, cable protection solutions, battery energy storage systems, connectors and power units, shore power systems, automated mooring systems, vessel charging systems, and radio remote controls.

 Industry

-For industrial applications such as cranes, energy processing, transportation, mining and tunnelling, this division develops a variety of automation and electrification technologies including cable reels, radio remote controls, power connectors, and slip rings.
+For industrial applications such as cranes, energy processing, transportation, mining and tunnelling, this division develops a variety of automation and electrification technologies including motorised cable reels, spring cable reels, radio remote controls, power connectors and units, slip rings, and megawatt charging system for battery powered heavy-duty vehicles and equipment.